mxlang/dotx/README.md

     destination: "$HOME/.config/nvim"
 scripts:
   init:
-    - setup.sh
+    - "setup.sh"
-    - scripts/bootstrap.sh
+    - "scripts/bootstrap.sh"
 ```

 This file is automatically updated when you add new dotfiles using the `add` command.
-You can manually add scripts to the init property these scripts will be executed every time you run `dotx sync init`.
+You can manually add scripts to the init property these scripts will be executed every time you run `dotx sync init <repository-url>`.

 ## How It Works